mwakok/software_carpentries/README.md

 - Windows Terminal Preview with [split screen](https://endjin.com/blog/2020/05/5-tips-for-an-awesome-windows-terminal-experience) to show the [terminal history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).

 - [Gitautopush](https://pypi.org/project/gitautopush/) to upload the notebooks to a GitHub repository during the workshop for reference.
 This setup requires a passsword-less ssh key.
+For more details, see below.

 - [Windock](https://www.ivanyu.ca/windock) for quickly managing the position, aspect ratio, and size of my windows.

 - For plenary exercises, I use [polls for Zoom](https://www.howtogeek.com/674907/how-to-create-polls-in-zoom-meetings/)

 - To control my webcam background, I pipe a virtual webcam from [XSplit VCam](https://www.xsplit.com/vcam) into [OBS](https://obsproject.com/), ensuring consistent backgrounds across various online meeting programs (Teams, Zoom, Skype)

+### Setup gitautopush
+During the workshop, I want to provide a link to a copy of notebooks I develop as part of hands-on teaching.
+This allows the participants to look up past commands and quickly rejoin the session after getting stuck, without having access to all the lesson material.
+The most practial solution I settled on is [gitautopush](https://pypi.org/project/gitautopush/). `gitautopush` lets you automatically track the latest changes to a git repository, and automatically push them to GitHub.
+You can then ask the particiapants to visit the GitHub url with the notebook, and they will be able to see any changes that you've made.

+**Steps**
+1. Create a passwordless ssh-key for github.
+Create a new rsa ssh-key called `id_rsa_open` (leave password empty), add the key to GitHub, and then add the following lines to `./ssh/config`:

+    ```
+    Host github.com
+        HostName github.com
+        IdentityFile ~/.ssh/id_rsa_open
+    ```

+2. Install `gitautopush` in the conda environment you use for teaching.

+3. Create a new branch in the repository you want to upload the changes to.
+In my case, I use a `notes` branch in the repository that contains the [learner materials](https://github.com/mwakok/software_carpentry_learner).

+4. Run gitautopush in the local (git) folder you will use for teaching with `gitautopush .`.
+Minimize the terminal to run it in the background.

 ## License